stomp/stomp-spec/src/stomp-specification-1.1.md

 <h2 id="protocol-negotiation">Protocol Negotiation</h2>

 From Stomp 1.1 and onwards, the `CONNECT` and `CONNECTED` frames MUST include the `version` header.
-It should be set to a space separated list of incrementing Stomp protocol versions that the client or server support.
+It should be set to a comma separated list of incrementing Stomp protocol versions that the client or server support.
 If the version header is missing, it means that only version 1.0 of the protocol is supported.

 The protocol that will be used for the reset of the session will be the highest protocol version that both the client and server have in common.

 For example, if the client sends:

     CONNECT
-    version:1.0 1.1 2.0
+    version:1.0,1.1,2.0
     host:stomp.github.org

     ^@